QCaudron/fieldday/_sources/schedule.md

 ## Saturday, June 25th

 We aim to start operating at or soon after 11:00 on Saturday.
 You are welcome to operate at any time -- but be sure you're around for some of our talks and activities.
+We operate all night, making as many contacts as possible.
+Stick around and remember you are welcome to [camp out in a tent or in a vehicle](location.md).

 |           |                                                                                      |
 | --------: | :----------------------------------------------------------------------------------- |